Is It Wrong to Try to Pick Up Girls in a Dungeon? season 4

 Is It Wrong to Try to Pick Up Girls in a Dungeon? is an anime series based on the light novel series created by Fujino Ōmori.
 The story follows the exploits of Bell Cranel, a 14-year-old solo adventurer under the goddess Hestia.

 The anime is produced by J.C.Staff.
 The fourth season of the anime series was announced at GA FES 2021 on January 31, 2021.
 It features returning staff members from previous seasons, with the addition of Fujino Ōmori, the original author, who will supervise the scripts alongside Hideki Shirane.
 The fourth season premiered on July 22, 2022, with the first half of the season aired till September 29, 2022, and the second half (titled DanMachi IV Deep Chapter: Calamity Arc) which aired from January 7 to March 18, 2023.
+The fourth season adapts volumes twelve to fourteen of the light novel.

 The first opening theme for the fourth season is "Tentō" (天灯) by sajou no hana, and the first ending theme is "Guide" by Saori Hayami.
 The second opening theme is "Shikō" (視紅) by Saori Hayami, and the second ending theme is "Kirikizu" (切り傷) by sajou no hana.